LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 ### Run the app and upload a file.

-Just press F5 and ensure you upload an image before submitting to your local file system.
+Press F5 and navigate to the path displayed in the browser.
+You should stick to your port number if it is different to mine.
+Ensure you upload an image before submitting to your local file system.

 <img src="../images/0001-01-29/Upload_File_Animation.gif" class="image fit" alt="The running of the application, showing how the files upload"/>